mullvad/wg-tools/README.md

 # mullvad-wg.py

-This repository contains a python script that generates wireguard configuration files to use Mullvad with wireguard.
+This repository contains a python script that generates wireguard configuration files for all Mullvad relays.

-Use --help to see what can be configured.
+Use --help to see how to use it.

-The script can generate and reuse the private wireguard key to generate/update files
+The script can generate, save and reuse a wireguard private key when generating wireguard configurations.